Germany hardens line on Greece after talks collapse

 One lawmaker said bending to the wishes of Greece’s ruling Syriza party would be a signal to Spanish voters to back the left-wing protest party Podemos in elections later this year.

-Even Claudia Roth of the Greens party said the Greek government had to move, saying in an interview on Deutschlandfunk radio that it could make more savings in defense.
+Even Claudia Roth of the Greens party said the Greek government had to move, saying in an interview on Deutschlandfunk radio that it could make more savings in defence.

 Greece, for its part, has been trying to bypass its creditors -- the European Commission, the European Central Bank and the International Monetary Fund -- by urging Merkel and other leaders to strike a “political deal” to unlock aid.